-You breathe nitrous oxide — otherwise known as “laughing gas” — combined with oxygen through a mask over your nose.
+You breathe a type of gas – otherwise known as “laughing gas” — combined with oxygen through a mask over your nose.
 The gas helps you relax.
 Your dentist controls the amount of sedation you receive, and following the procedure, the gas wears off.
 This is the only form of sedation where you may be able to drive after the procedure.

 Depending on the dose given, oral sedation can be minimal or moderate.
 For minimal sedation, you take a pill.
 Typically, the pill is Halcion, and it’s usually taken about an hour before the procedure.
 The pill will make you drowsy, although you’ll still be awake.
 A larger dose may be given to produce moderate sedation.
 This is the type of anaesthesia most commonly associated with sedation dentistry.
 Some people become groggy enough from moderate oral sedation to fall asleep during the procedure.